QUICK SUMMARY:

 However, even with the more modern and very user and team-friendly option of Google Sheets, there’s a challenge marketers often face:

-How to get all the data you need from all the marketing channels you and your clients use imported and formatted into Google Sheets—and without pulling your hair out?
+How to get all the data you need from all the marketing channels you and your clients use imported and formatted in a way clients will appreciate—and without pulling your hair out?

 This one’s for all the data nerds, along with the marketing agency teams out there dreaming of an easier and streamlined data analysis process!